 - Post-secondary Canadian education of at least one year or its equal, if foreign education

 - Allowed to enter Canada

-- Incomplete documents and signed forms
+- Incomplete documents

 - Criminal or security issues found or the need to do more background checks